 - An organism is a unit of life that is ‘self-sufficient’, that can ‘make it on its own’: Mosses and lichens don’t need the tree, they simply need to attach to whatever is available.
 In contrast, a liver needs the rest of your body in order to survive.
 Red blood cells circulating in blood are not considered organisms whereas Paramecium or an amoeba circulating in a pond would be because they can survive on their own.
 However, there really are very few organisms that are truly ‘on their own’ and self-reliant: cows need grass, cows need a particular group of organisms in their digestive system, pine trees need fungi associated with their roots, and, as we will study, all plants need bacteria and fungi.
 Almost all organisms depend on other organisms for their livelihood and it is very hard to use ‘self-sufficiency’ to define an organism.

 - An organism is a unit of life that is distinct in time; it has a starting point and an ending point.
 For familiar (sexual, multicellular) organisms the start might be fertilization of an egg by a sperm and the end might be considered death.
 But organisms might start and end different ways.
 Consider a butterfly (the entity that can fly): one might argue that it starts when it emerges from a chrysalis and ends with the death of the butterfly.
 Similarly, one could argue that a caterpillar is an organism that starts as a fertilized egg and ends as a chrysalis.
 This certainly isn’t death but it is the end of the caterpillar.
 Thus, we might say that the thing we generally call a butterfly exists in two different forms, both of them organisms: a caterpillar and a butterfly.
 Or consider a particular interesting form of life called a cellular slime mold.
 It sometimes exists as amoeba-like single cells.
 The cells engulf other bits of material, both living and dead, grow and divide to form more amoeba-like cells.
 When conditions are right the cells aggregate, forming a multicellular slug a few millimeters long that moves briefly in a manner reminiscent of a slug and then stops moving and undergoes a transformation into a stationary entity with a base connected to a thin stalk standing up to 10 mm in height with a ball at the top of the stalk.
 In time, the ball breaks open, releasing single cells that are dispersed and can grow into more amoeba-like cells.
 Like butterflies (and, as we will see, like some plants), cellular slime molds have multiple forms, in this case three: one form that specializes in eating (the amoeboid cells), one specialized for moving (the slug) and another that specializes in reproduction (the fruiting body).
 Thus, some ‘living things’ exist multiple forms, and each of them might be considered ‘an organism’.
-And each form has a starting point and an ending point but they may not be the familiar ones of fertilization (forming a zygote) and death.
+And each form has a starting point and an ending point but they may not be the familiar ones of fertilization (union of an egg and sperm) and death.

 - Organisms might be defined by their ability to grow.
 This requires the acquisition of material and the use of that material to make the organism bigger.
 Although generally this is the case, there certainly are some things that one might consider an organism that are not capable of growth: consider mayflies (the ones with wings, not the aquatic form).
 These organisms aren’t capable of growing because they aren’t capable of eating, their mouths are permanently closed!
 The same thing is true of the ‘slug’ form and the ‘stalked’ form of the cellular slime mold and, as we shall see, many plants transform from a form that is capable of growth to one that is not.
 Caterpillars grow but don’t reproduce, butterflies don’t grow but they do reproduce.
-The ability to grow is essential somewhere in the life cycle but does not have to be present in all forms of the organism.
+The ability to grow is essential somewhere in the life cycle but does not have to be present in all organisms.

 - One final aspect of organisms is that they are considered to be the unit of selection in Darwinian evolution, although occasionally arguments are made for selection at other levels of biological organization (genes, populations).

 One of the purposes of this course is to give students a new perspective to understand life.
 Understandably, we all think that living things (i.e. organisms) are like humans.
 While all life is fundamentally the same in its chemical composition and in how it functions, there are substantial differences in the way they go about the business of living.
-We will examine a variety of organisms, some very familiar like pine trees and dandelions, some very unfamiliar like cellular slime molds, with an emphasis on comparing and contrasting a variety of features.
+We will examine a variety of organisms, some very familiar like pine trees and dandelions, some very unfamiliar like cellular slime molds, and our emphasis will be on comparing and contrasting a variety of features.
 This study should give students a new vantage point from which to study life’s organization and behavior.

 So, what are organisms?
 They are biological entities that can be defined in space (i.e. they have a boundary and a form–a structure) and can be defined in time (i.e. they have a beginning and an ending and a pattern of development between these times).
 They function in a way that ultimately results in their reproduction, i.e., making more of themselves.
 Reproduction necessarily requires the acquisition of materials so that growth can occur.
 Occasionally organisms have multiple forms and each of these forms can be considered an organism (e.g., caterpillar and butterfly; amoebae, slug and fruiting stages of a slime mold).
 In situations like these, an individual stage might not both grow and reproduce, but collectively, as result of the action of all the stages, both growth and reproduction are accomplished.
 As a result of their structure and their activities, organisms interact with their environment and with other organisms.

-This course will be studying a diverse group of organisms that at one point were considered plants, considering their structure and how it develops, their ability to reproduce, their acquisition of matter and energy, and interactions with conditions and with other organisms.
+This course will be studying a diverse group of organisms that at one point were considered plants, considering their structure and how it develops, their ability to reproduce, their acquisition of matter and energy, and their interactions with conditions and with other organisms.